-C. Special Assignment Types and Pay
+B. Special Assignment Types and Pay

 Employees cannot earn more than 8.25% in assignment pay as set forth below.
 An employee who becomes eligible for a pay described below, will receive that pay effective on the first day of the pay period following assignment to the particular assignment.
 An employee is not eligible for any form of special assignment pay/bonus unless explicitly included in the list of assignments/bonuses described herein.
+With the exception of Field Training Officers (which provides for a minimum of six (6)), the Chief of Police has discretion to determine the number of employees assigned to any special assignment.